 About the Study

-The Border Contraceptive Access Study is funded by grants from the Eunice Kennedy Shriver National Institute of Child Health and Human Development to the Population Research Center at the University of Texas at Austin (R01-HD047816-01; Joseph E. Potter, Principal Investigator), the Society of Family Planning and the Center for Border Health Research.
+The Border Contraceptive Access Study was funded by grants from the Eunice Kennedy Shriver National Institute of Child Health and Human Development to the Population Research Center at the University of Texas at Austin (R01-HD047816-01; Joseph E. Potter, Principal Investigator), the Society of Family Planning and the Center for Border Health Research.

 News